PsyProtocol/psy-sdk/psy_compiler/docs/src/dargo.md

 # Basic Dargo Commands

-Dargo is qed-lang's package manager and build system that handles project creation, dependency management, and development workflows.
+Dargo is psy-lang's package manager and build system that handles project creation, dependency management, and development workflows.

 ## Common Commands

 ### `dargo new`

-Creates a new qed-lang project.
+Creates a new psy-lang project.

 ```bash
 dargo new my_project